 But as the saying goes, it's quality not quantity - and Panasonic has made developments over previous models in the hope to deliver on both.

-The DP-UB820 and DP-UB420 also add support for HDR10+, with the latter also supporting Dolby Vision HDR (the direct rival to HDR10+) - despite Panasonic's OLED TVs continuing to eschew the technology.
+The DP-UB820 and DP-UB420 also add support for HDR10+, with the former also supporting Dolby Vision HDR (the direct rival to HDR10+) - despite Panasonic's OLED TVs continuing to eschew the technology.
 The flagship 4K Blu-ray player is also the only machine in the line-up to support 7.1-channel audio.

 More after the break